pusher-community/real-time-laravel/README.md

 ## Where next?

-Now you know what the workshop covers it makes sense to dive into the introduction section and get [an overview of Pusher](introduction/).
+Now you know what the workshop covers it makes sense to get [an overview of how this workshop has been put together and how you can use it](introduction/).